-Ever since Apple has enable the device to stream music wireless, I always fascinated by the fact that you can now listen to music without having the annoying wire around you.
-So here is what I’ve done with the Bluetooth streaming on my Acer Aspire 5580 laptop pairing with LG HBS-200 Stereo Headphone set in Windows 7 RC.
+Ever since Apple has enabled the Bluetooth to stream music wireless on iPhone years ago, I have been always fascinated by the fact that you can now listen to music without having the annoying wire around you.
+You can actually do the same on Windows too.
+Here is what I’ve done with the Bluetooth streaming on my Acer Aspire 5580 laptop pairing with LG HBS-200 Stereo Headphone set in Windows 7 RC.

 Before I start here is the different version of Windows that Supports* the A2DP (taken from wiki)

 - Windows XP: Does not natively support A2DP, but newer Bluetooth USB dongles and built-in adapters include drivers with A2DP support.

 - Windows Vista: Does not support A2DP natively, but third-parties can provide A2DP profile support without entirely replacing Microsoft’s stack.
 Service Pack 2 adds Bluetooth 2.0 capabilities.